-For FY 2006, the University allocated \$6.4 million to the Legal Liability fund and in FY 2007, the University allocated the same.
+For FY 2007, the University allocated \$6.4 million to the Legal Liability fund and FY 2008 includes a reallocation of \$1.4 million.
 Figure 15 is a graphical representation of the historical cost of the program.

-For FY 2007 the cost of the program experienced some flattening, however it is too soon to know if this is an anomaly or a trend.
+During the past three years the cost of the program has experienced some flattening, however it is too soon to know if this is an anomaly or a trend.
 Using the funding requirements of the past several years as an indicator, it is expected that funding needs will continue to increase although we hope we will continue to experience flat or decreasing costs due to loss control and loss prevention.
 All funding requirements are based on annual actuarial review.

 The University will continue to attempt to control the acceleration in costs arising from this area through training, awareness and by improved procedures.
 In response to the large exposure employment practices claims presents to the University, a committee was formed to evaluate this issue.
 The committee included experts in Legal Affairs, Risk Management, Actuarial Science and representatives from units with the highest exposure.
-The University has implemented a variety of risk awareness and loss control recommendations based on the report of the committee.
+The University has increased risk awareness and funded mediation training based on the report of the committee.
 However, as costs do continue to rise, the University is requesting \$250,000 for General and Board Legal Liability funding.